12 Hoof Care Tips for Maximum Horse Hoof Health

 - Most hoof picks have a handy hole on the handle, for a piece of baling twine to create a loop.
 Hang hoof picks everywhere around the barn and farm!
 Rubber hooks outside of stalls, in the grooming ties, by paddock gates, and by the washrack.
 There’s no reason not to pick hooves several times a day.
 This will also keep your barn aisles tidier!

 Take the digital pulse as you are picking hooves.

 - Digital pulses are the vital signs of the horse’s hoof and measure the blood flow into the horse’s foot.
 It takes only seconds to take a digital pulse, and they can immediately tell you if something is going on inside the hoof.

 - The digital artery and vein run down the sides of the fetlocks into the hoof.
-In a normal and healthy hoof, the pulse is non-existent or barely detectable.
-When there’s damage, swelling, or pain inside the hoof, the vessels inside get constricted.
+The pulse is non-existent or barely detectable in a normal and healthy hoof.
+The vessels inside get constricted when there’s damage, swelling, or pain inside the hoof.
 Then the digital artery has to pump harder to get blood into the hoof.
 This excessive pumping creates a firm or bounding pulse, which you can feel.